vevenom/vevenom.github.io/_pages/about.md

 ## 📜 News

-[July 2024] I am now in Paris 😁 🥐☕.
-At École des Ponts ParisTech I will continue working with Professor Vincent Lepetit in order to enable procedural models / shape programs / structured language for applications in 3D scene understanding.
+[July 2024] I am now in Paris and looking forward to my next research adventures—and, of course, the boulangeries 😁 🥐☕.
+At École des Ponts ParisTech, I will continue working with Professor Vincent Lepetit and research procedural models \ shape programs \ structured language for applications in 3D scene understanding.
 I am very grateful to everyone at TU Graz, especially Professor Friedrich Fraundorfer, for helping me grow academically!

 [March 2024] 🚀 Our [PyTorchGeoNodes](https://vevenom.github.io/pytorchgeonodes/) is a differentiable module for reconstructing 3D objects from images using interpretable shape programs.
 I will do my best to release our implementation in August!